-Annual statistics for municipalities and county councils are collected by the accounts summaries and provide information on finances, the current situation and development, at the municipal and county council level, as well as the national level.
+Annual statistics for municipalities and county councils are collected from accounts summaries and provide information on finances, the current situation and development, at municipal and county council level, as well as national level.
 Quarterly outcomes for municipalities show quarterly information on municipal and county council finances at a national level.
 Both annual and quarterly statistics are also produced on municipal and county financial assets and liabilities.
-In this area, annual statistics are also produced on local taxes to allow trends in municipal tax rates and municipal tax bases to be monitored over time.
+Annual statistics are also produced on local taxes to allow trends in municipal tax rates and municipal tax bases to be monitored over time.
 Annual statistics on enterprises owned by municipalities provide information about active enterprises owned by central government, municipalities and county councils.
 Annual statistics are also published on alternative contractors of services within healthcare, schools and care that are financed by the public sector.
-In addition, twice a year Statistics Sweden produces calculations in the administrative system for intramunicipal equalisation of certain costs for support and service to disabled persons.
+In addition, twice a year Statistics Sweden produces calculations in the administrative system for intra-municipal equalisation of certain costs for support and services to disabled persons.